Messing about in boats since 1975. Online Since 1997.

-Since aluminum is much lighter than steel, there is the option to use much greater plate thickness within a given weight budget.
-This means not only can the overall strength be greater than with steel, but the distortion levels can be relatively more easily managed.
-In so doing, of course cost would be proportionally greater as well.
+Since aluminum is much lighter than steel, there is the option to use much greater plate thickness within a given weight budget, which means that not only can the overall strength be greater than with steel, but the distortion levels can be much more easily managed.
+In so doing, of course the cost will be proportionally greater.

 Aluminum alloys for use on boats are generally limited to the 5000 and the 6000 series.
 These two alloy groups are very corrosion resistant in the marine environment due to the formation of a tough aluminum oxide.
 These alloys are subject to pitting, but the pitting action slows as the oxide film thickens with age.